 If the myriad of tragic events over the last few years has done anything for Americans, it’s shown us the stark need for justice in the world.
 Because at the heart of the Christian message is justice itself.
 And that means, according to Lisa Sharon Harper, the only hope the world has for justice is the message of the gospel.

-We spoke talked with Harper, who is the chief church engagement officer at Sojourners, about the deep connection between the gospel and justice, her new book The Very Good Gospel and why it starts with understanding the message of Genesis.
+We spoke talked with Harper, who is the founder and president of Freedom Road, about the deep connection between the gospel and justice, her book The Very Good Gospel and why it starts with understanding the message of Genesis.

 I love the title Very Good Gospel.
 Can you tell me for our audience that may not be familiar with the concept, can you talk about the concept of the book and why you landed on that title in particular?